7.6 km (4.7 km) with 530 m of ascent

-By Public Transport: Storey Arms Bus Stop is on line T4 (Cardiff - Pontypridd – Merthyr Tydfil – Brecon – Newtown), with up to 11 buses a day Mon-Sat but only 2 on Sundays and Bank Holidays.
+By Public Transport: Storey Arms Bus Stop is on line T4 (Cardiff - Pontypridd – Merthyr Tydfil – Brecon – Newtown), with 6 buses a day Mon-Sat and 5 on Sundays and Bank Holidays.
 Merthyr Tydfil is the closest train station.
 From there, catch the T4 bus.

 |Stay||Accommodation is available in Brecon, Merthyr Tydfil, Crickhowell and Abergavenny, as well as in the Llwyn-y-Celyn Youth Hostel south of Libanus.|

 |Lunch and Tea||Kiosk selling hot drinks and snacks in the car park by the Storey Arms.